 Back above the ground, the Triad has decided to take the digging machine that Brock was using earlier to go rescue him and Dr. Venture.
 Jefferson starts the machine up, much to the surprise of Dr. Orpheus, and they make their way down to quickly rescue Brock and Entmann.
 Meanwhile, Dr. Venture is being chased by the crazed Venture fanatics and he runs into a dead end in the missile silo, which houses the nuclear missile that's about to launch in a matter of seconds.

 As the missile lifts Rusty out of the tunnels and back above ground, he naturally begins to panic, unlike his friends and family who are sitting back and enjoying the show from the safety of his compound.
 Lucky for Dr. Venture, the missile falls over, but it spills out a large amount of feces.

 The final scene shows Dr. Venture sealing up the shaft he fell into earlier while talking to Pete White about how the orphans kept their waste in the missile so that when it would launch it would "make them clean again."
-Meanwhile, Brock and Entmann have set M.U.T.H.E.R. up with a video reel of Dr. Jonas Venture Sr. much to her delight.
+Meanwhile, Brock and Entmann have set M.U.T.H.E.R. up with the video reel of Dr. Jonas Venture Sr.

 Fun Facts